TrayambkeshPrajapati/Detecting-Hacking-From-Android-Devices-System/README.md

 Usage

 Perform a Scan
 Open the app and click Scan to analyze installed applications.
 Results will show a list of potential threats and permissions used.
 View Threat Details
 Click on any app in the scan results to view its permissions and VirusTotal report.
 Clean Temporary Files
 Navigate to the Cleanup section and remove unnecessary files to free up space.

-Export Scan History

-Generate a PDF report of detected threats for future reference.

 Contribution Guidelines
 We welcome contributions!
 To contribute:
 Fork the Repository

-Create a Branch (git checkout -b feature-new-feature)

-Commit Changes (git commit -m 'Added new feature')

-Push to Branch (git push origin feature-new-feature)

-Submit a Pull Request
+Create a Branch (git checkout -b feature-new-feature) Commit Changes (git commit -m 'Added new feature') Push to Branch (git push origin feature-new-feature) Submit a Pull Request